Governance and Management

 We have a dedicated sustainability team of more than 20 full-time professionals across the business.
 They work with our operational teams to embed sustainability across the organisation.
 We also have a network of champions throughout the business who promote sustainable practices and help us achieve our sustainability goals.

 We believe that every one of our employees has a duty to integrate sustainability into their own role and working practices.
-This is reflected in Our Vision 2030 which is Berkeley Group's ambitious strategy for the future and sets an exciting roadmap for the next ten years.
+This is reflected in Our Vision 2030 which is Berkeley Group's ambitious strategy for the future.

 Through Our Vision 2030, sustainability topics are also included in the business objectives of the Board and all employees.